-Comp Time.
+(a) Assignments at the Office.
+If an overtime exempt employee is required to come into the office to work (or is assigned to report to a location away from home) on an SDO, he or she shall receive Premium Pay at the rate of time-and-one-half for all hours worked (in quarter-hour increments), including travel time to and from the office, up to a maximum of 5 hours of Premium Pay, provided that after 5 hours, any additional hours shall be compensated with Comp Time at the rate of 1.5 hours of Comp Time for each additional hour worked, in half-hour increments, to a maximum of 7 hours of Comp Time.
 This provision shall not apply to newsgathering employees who are assigned at least one week in advance to cover an event outside their home.
-Such planned assignments will generate Comp Time only, calculated from the first hour, including travel time to and from the assignment, accruing at the rate of 1.5 hours of Comp Time for each hour of work to a maximum of 12 hours of Comp Time in a single day.
+Such planned assignments will generate Comp Time only, including travel time to and from the assignment, accruing at the rate of 1.5 hours of Comp Time for each hour of work to a maximum of 12 hours of Comp Time in a single day.

 (b) Work From Home.
 Overtime exempt employees who are assigned to work from home on an SDO for periods in excess of two hours shall be compensated with Comp Time (at the rate of 1.5 hours of Comp Time for each hour worked) in half-hour increments, up to a total of 7 hours of total Comp Time (one full day off with pay) in a single day.
-NOTE: For newsgathering employees, the first two hours of work performed will be excluded from the calculation of Comp Time.
-For nonnewsgathering employees, when work time exceeds two hours, all time worked, including the first two hours, will be included in the calculation of Comp Time.